paulb00th/galapagos/content/en/our-diving/our-diving.md

 The PADI Rescue Diver course will change the way you dive in the best possible way.
 Learn to identify and fix minor issues before they become big ones, gain confidence, and have some serious fun along the way.

 Thinking like a rescue diver is taught through a combination of home study and practical skills training set over 2-3 days.
 PADI’s course is flexible, and highly performance based.
 You first get to practice basic rescue techniques and then to show how you can apply them effectively in an open water environment (max. water depth for training, 10 m).  **Our version of the course offers a unique extra, courtesy of our co-location with DAN,** a presentation about dive medicine given by Dr. Gabriel Idrobo, a hyperbaric specialist and PADI instructor.
-For many of our divers this is their favorite course, providing the knowledge and inspiration to progress a career as a PADI Pro.
+For many of our divers this is their favourite  course, providing the knowledge and inspiration to progress a career as a PADI Pro.

 **To take the PADI Rescue Diver course with us you must:**
 <blockquote>